Course Overview

 The homeworks will be divided into two components: programming and written.
 The programming assignments will ask you to implement ML algorithms from scratch; they emphasize understanding of real-world applications of ML, building end-to-end systems, and experimental design.
 The written assignments will focus on core concepts, “on-paper” implementations of classic learning algorithms, derivations, and understanding of theory.

-Students will make create groups and participate in a Mini-project.
+Students will create groups and participate in a mini-project.
 Mini-Project details will be released later in the semester.

 Piazza